Hoverbear/1st-java-course-projects/README.md

-The combined labs for College, Victoria, B.C.
+The combined labs for college in Victoria, B.C.

 Class name and details removed by request of instructor, which is fair.